Tuesday, August 9, 2022

 Birth Rates in the Southeastern U.S.

-In 2020, more than 3,613,600 births were recorded in the United States.
-The twelve-state Southeastern U.S. region accounted for 932,706 births in 2020, or about 25.8% of all births in the U.S. that year.
-With 10.90 births per 1,000 population, the Southeastern U.S. regional birth rate was close to par with the national average birth rate of 10.97 births per 1,000 population.
-A closer examination of 2020 data from the National Center for Health Statistics, a unit of the CDC, provides the following state-level details about birth rates in the Southeastern U.S.:
+In 2021, nearly 3,664,300 births were recorded in the United States.
+The twelve-state Southeastern U.S. region accounted for 951,550 births in 2021, or about 26% of all births in the U.S. that year.
+With 11.08 births per 1,000 population, the Southeastern U.S. regional birth rate was close to par with the national average birth rate of 11.04 births per 1,000 population.
+That said, the region's birth rate was heavily influenced by the low birth rate in Florida, the most populated state in the region.
+Excluding Florida, the region's birth rate was about 3.9% above the national average.
+A closer examination of 2021 data from the National Center for Health Statistics, a unit of the CDC, provides the following state-level details about birth rates in the Southeastern U.S.:

 Birth Rates in the Southeastern U.S.